Chart Color Schemes

 Coburg North has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 17 such projects that could impact the area.
-Notable ones include Assembly Broadmeadows, Kodak Lands Redevelopment (Merri-bek Gardens Estate), Gaffney St, Coburg North, Coburg North Village, and Lincoln Mills Redevelopment.
-The following list provides details on those expected to have the most relevance.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 17 projects that could affect the region.
+Notable initiatives include Assembly Broadmeadows, Kodak Lands Redevelopment (Merri-bek Gardens Estate), Gaffney St in Coburg North, Coburg North Village redevelopment, and Lincoln Mills Redevelopment.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.